joaomsa/Brook/README.md

 ----

 * Executing actions in parallel to speed up.
-* Implement support for creating, managing, and reverting snapshots through brook.
+* Implement support for creating, and reverting snapshots through brook.
+* Implement support for viewing snapshot tree similar to 'git log --graph'
 * Support executing ssh commands on machines whose hostnames differ from vm name
 * Support executing commands using serial connection to test situations of no connectivity.